Meet our award-winning, expert university instructors. Let us provide you with the expertise and skills you need during your studies.

 Univ.-Prof.in Dr.in Elke Schüßler

-Elke Schuessler is professor of Business Administration and head of the Institute of Organization Science at Johannes Kepler University Linz.
-Before coming to the JKU, she previously held an assistant professorship position at the Freie Universität Berlin, where she also completed her doctoral degree.
+Elke Schuessler is Professor of Business Administration and Head of the Institute of Organization Science at Johannes Kepler Universität Linz.
+Before she held an assistant professorship position at Freie Universität Berlin where she also completed her doctoral degree.
 She holds a BA in Psychology from the University of Sussex and an MSC in Industrial Relations and Personnel Management from the London School of Economics.

 Her research focuses on social challenges that include climate change, decent work or digitalization.
-She specifically examines the role of different organizational forms as a barrier to change, but also looks at what drives creativity and innovation.
-Her theoretical focus is on new institutional theory and process theories of the organization and her research is marked by frequent cooperation with related disciplines such as economic geography, economic history, sociology, political science or development studies.
-She currently leads the international "Garment Supply Chain Governance Project" and is Principal Investigator in the DFG-funded Research Unit "Organized Creativity".
-She is also a member in the DFG-funded scientific network "Grand Challenges & New Forms of Organizing".
+She specifically examines how different forms of organizing can drive or hinder creativity, innovation and change.
+Her theoretical focus is on new institutional theory and on process and practice theories of organization.
+Her research is marked by frequent cooperation with related disciplines such as economic geography, economic history, sociology, political science or development studies.
+From 2016-2019, she has lead the international „Garment Supply Chain Governance Project“.
+She has also founded the Scientific Network „Field-Configuring Events“, funded by the German Science Foundation (DFG).
+Currently she is Principal Investigator in the Research Unit „Organized Creativity“ funded by the German Science Foundation (DFG) and a member in the DFG-funded Scientific Network „Grand Challenges & New Forms of Organizing“.

-She is the recipient of the Academy of Management Journal Best Paper Award as well as with the Best Paper Award presented by the German Academic Association for Business Research (VHB).
+She is the recipient of the Academy of Management Journal Best Paper Award, the Best Paper Award of the German Academic Association for Business Research (VHB) and the Thesis Award of the Business History Society.

 Univ.-Prof. Dr. Matthias Fink